-“Anyone looking for a job in today’s competitive market without using social media is at a distinct disadvantage.”
+“Anyone looking for a job in today’s competitive market without using social media skills is at a distinct disadvantage.”
 Leonard Witt, Robert D. Fowler Distinguished Chair in Communication and founder and executive director of the Center for Sustainable Journalism at Kennesaw State University.

 CareerBuilder named social media as one of its top ten hiring trends, noting that one in five employers plan to add social media responsibilities to a current employee’s job description